Minor in Business Fundamentals

 Offered Fall.
 Essential concepts of 1) Management, including organizational behavior, management and leadership methods, 2) Marketing, including marketing research, planning and implementation.

-Fundamentals of Financial Accounting, Finance and Data Driven Analysis (BMIN 3002)
+Fundamentals of Financial Accounting, and Finance (BMIN 3002)

 Offered Fall.
 Essential concepts of 1) Accounting, including the use of financial information in making business decisions, 2) Finance, including finance methods and markets and 3) Data analysis, including techniques for summarizing, analyzing and reporting data.